neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.network.codec.ByteBufCodecs`
     - `RGB_COLOR` - A stream codec that writes the RGB using three bytes.
     - `lenientJson` - Creates a stream codec that parses a json in lenient mode.
+- `net.minecraft.network.protocol.game`
+    - `ServerboundChangeGameModePacket` - Changes the current gamemode.
+    - `ServerboundCustomClickActionPacket` - Executes a custom action on the server, currently does nothing.
+- `net.minecraft.server.MinecraftServer#handleCustomClickAction` - Handles a custom action sent from a click event.
 - `net.minecraft.server.level.ServerLevel#updateNeighboursOnBlockSet` - Updates the neighbors of the current position.
 If the blocks are not the same (not including their properties), then `BlockState#affectNeighborsAfterRemoval` is called.
 - `net.minecraft.stats`
     - `RecipeBookSettings#MAP_CODEC`